-Launched in a basement classroom, nurtured with the help of fellow classmates, professors, and alumni mentors, these fledgling firms matriculated through Idea, Northeastern’s accelerator program, which is distinguished by its management team: The incubator, which currently hosts about 80 start-ups, is run by students.
+Launched in a basement classroom, nurtured with the help of students, professors, and alumni mentors, these fledgling companies have matriculated through Idea, Northeastern’s accelerator program, which is distinguished by its management team: The incubator, which hosts about 80 start-ups, is run by students.

 This month’s launch of Idea’s first crop of start-ups to leave the program marks a coming-of-age moment for the two-year-old program, which so far has awarded a total of about $160,000 to more than a dozen businesses that involve Northeastern students.

 As in the outside world, most of the budding student start-ups will not bloom into functioning companies, but that is not the only idea behind Idea.

 “We see this as a huge experiential learning lab,” said Dan Gregory, a Northeastern business school professor and Idea’s faculty adviser.
 “We want to build great ventures, but we really want to build great entrepreneurs.”

 Idea’s grants are funded by alumni contributions and are awarded in sums of $10,000 to start-ups, whose business plans are vetted by student managers and members of an alumni advisory board.
 It has $210,000 to award in the coming year.

 Unlike many other incubators, which are often run by venture capital firms, Northeastern does not take an ownership stake in the companies it funds.
 “As soon as you start placing a value on them, the nature of the relationship changes,” Gregory said, adding that Idea’s goal is to help the start-ups become self-sufficient.
 “We think the service that we should provide is to make them investment-ready.”